MicrosoftDocs/dynamics365smb-docs/business-central/inventory-analytics-overview.md

 Businesses capture lots of data during daily activities that supports business intelligence (BI) for inventory managers:

 - Shipping of goods when sales orders are fulfilled.
-- In-flux of items when purchase orders are fulfilled.
+- Receipts of items when purchase orders are fulfilled.
-- Movement of items between locations.
+- Movements of items between locations.

 [!INCLUDE[prod_short](includes/prod_short.md)] provides features to help you gather, analyze, and share your organization's inventory data: